nbeaver/cmd_oysters/README.rst

 Run `<validate-database.py>`_ to supply the SHA-1 and Nilsimsa hashes.

-Copy over some of the fields from other entries or from `<command-templates/full-command-template.json>`_.
+Copy over some of the fields from other entries or from `<command-templates/full-command-template.json>`_ and supply the new values as necessary.

 Run ``make`` to ensure the JSON is valid.